SpenceKonde/DxCore/megaavr/extras/Ref_Defines.md

 ## Compatibility macros
 Occasionally Microchip has not kept the names of registers or bitfields consistent between families of parts, even when the function was not changed.
 In some cases these have even been changed between versions of the ATpack!
 The places where we've papered over identical register functionality with different names are:
-* The `GPIO`/`GPIOR`/`GPR` registers - they are now `GPR.GPRn`.
-The old names will work too, `GPIORn` is recommended for maximum compatibility.
+* The `GPIO`/`GPIOR`/`GPR` registers - on the most recent parts, these are officially `GPR.GPRn`.
+We provide whichever of the following are not present: GPIOn, GPIORn, and GPR_GPRn. `GPIORn` is recommended for maximum compatibility.
+(GPIOR compatibility note: If writing code that may be ported to classic AVRs, GPIOR3 does not exist at all, and only GPIOR0 is guaranteed to be in the low I/O space - check the register map.
-* The `TCA_SINGLE_EVACTA` bitfield - formerly known as `TCA_SINGLE_EVACT` and it's group codes.
+* The `TCA_SINGLE_EVACTA` bitfield - formerly known as `TCA_SINGLE_EVACT` and it's group codes - the old names will work too, permitting code portability from tinyAVR to Dx.
+* The `RTC_CLKSEL` group codes have different spellings of some abbreviations on tinyAVR vs Dx/Ex.
 The old names will work too, permitting code portability from tinyAVR to Dx.
-* The `RTC_CLKSEL` group codes that were renamed on non-tiny parts.
-The old names will work too, permitting code portability from tinyAVR to Dx.
 * The `CLKCTRL_SELHF_CRYSTAL_gc` option on DB-series parts which was renamed to `CLKCTRL_SELHF_XTAL_gc`.
-This goes both ways, as different ATpacks name them differently.
+Both names work.
 * All things `CLKCTRL_FREQSEL` related, which had the E dropped in some ATPACK versions.
-This goes both ways, as different ATpacks name them differently.
+Both FRQSEL and the old FREQSEL spellings work.
+I dunno, there must be a shortage of capital E's at Microchip.
+Maybe it's the new EA and upcoming EB parts hogging all the E's?
 * All multi-bit bitfields - the `_bp` and `_bm` defines now have an underscore before the bit number.
 There are about a thousand impacted defines.
 At least they had the decency to bump the major version.

 ## Errata
 There are ah, a lot of errata on these parts, sad to say.
 See the [errata summary](./Errata.md) for details on them.
 These constants are defined as either:
-* `ERRATA_IRREL` (-127) - This errata does not apply to a part family because the conditions that would make it manifest can never exist there (ex: ERRATA_PORT_PD0 is irrelevant to the DA, because there are no DA parts that don't have a PD0, only smaller DBs have that (where they put the VDDIO2 pin instead).
+* `ERRATA_IRREL` (-128) - This errata does not apply to a part family because the conditions that would make it manifest can never exist there (ex: ERRATA_PORT_PD0 is irrelevant to the DA, because there are no DA parts that don't have a PD0, only smaller DBs have that issue (the nominal PD0 pin is where they put the VDDIO2 pin instead, but the input buffer for PD0 was still present, and with no pin, would always be floating, and needs to have it's input buffer turned off to avoid wasting power).
-* `-1` - This applies to all parts in this family.
+* `-1` - This applies to all specimens of this part.
 * `0` - This does not apply to any parts in this family
-* Any other value - This is the die REVID that corrected this problem.
+* Any other value - This is the REVID that corrected this problem.
+* use checkErrata() for best results, ex, if (checkErrata)

-`checkErrata(errata name)` will return `ERRATA_APPLIES` (1/true) if the errata applies to this part, or `ERRATA_DOES_NOT_APPLY` (0/false) if the errata does not apply or is irrelevant.
+`checkErrata(errata name)` will return 1/true if the errata applies to this part, or 0/false if the errata does not apply or is irrelevant.

 Note that checkErrata does not get compiled to a known constant unless either all specimens of the part in question or none of them have the issue.
 Right now, only the A4 AVR DB-series parts have bugs that were fixed by a subsequent die rev - but very few of them made it out of Microchip - at least to the general public.
 I ordered them basically as soon as they were for sale, and received them before they even posted the datasheet; they were all A5s.
 Therefore, to maximize performance, **the problems corrected by A5 in the DB128 and DB64 are are reported by the core to not impact those devices**, that is, on a DB-series, `ERRATA_PLL_RUNSTBY` will be defined as 0, not 0xA5.
 A similar thing happened on the DD-series, except that the DD-series didn't have any particularly bad errata.
 The 64k parts with 28+ pins and the smaller parts with less have two minor issues related to HV override of UPDI pin function (no define is provided for them; I couldn't think of a plausible use case where you would want different software options compiled in based on that - it impacts the upload process, not the code itself.